-Now here we are meeting the Twelve for the first time officially.
-We have met some of them before because the lord has been calling them to Himself, first to believe in Him, then to follow Him as disciples.
-But now out of this large group of disciples, several hundred, no doubt, some of whom He personally called, others who came on their own, He selects these twelve, not to be disciples but now to become Apostles or messengers, or sent ones.
-They are then taken to a personal level of training with the Lord.
+Now here we are meeting the twelve for the first time officially.
+We have met some of them before because the Lord has been calling them to Himself, first to believe in Him, and then to follow Him as disciples.
+But now out of this large group of disciples, several hundred, no doubt, some of whom He personally called, others who came on their own, He selects these twelve, not to be disciples but now to become apostles or messengers, or sent ones.
+They are then taken to a personal and intimate level of training with the Lord.
 As I reminded you last week, Mark says they were drawn to Him, near to Him.
 He pulled these twelve in close for special training among His disciples to be sent to proclaim the gospel to the world.
 It is a small group of very common men.

 How then could they ever hope to defeat the Philistines?
 Well they did.
-Essentially through one man, Jonathan, the son of Saul, famous for his aide to David.
+Essentially through one man, Jonathan, the son of Saul, famous for his aid to David.
 Jonathan and his armor bearer literally were used by God to defeat the entire Philistine army.
 The strategy was quite unique.
-Jonathan and his armor bearer had courage and trust in God, the rest of the Israelites were hiding in various places from the Philistines.
-Jonathan and his armor bearer determined that they would enter the camp, go right straight into the military camp of the Philistines which would appear to the Philistines to be a defection, it would look like this very prominent son of the king was defecting from Israel under the fear of the Philistine power, was coming over to their side.
+Jonathan and his armor bearer had courage and trust in God.
+The rest of the Israelites were hiding in various places from the Philistines.
+Jonathan and his armor bearer determined that they would enter the camp, go right straight into the military camp of the Philistines which would appear to the Philistines to be a defection.
+It would look like this very prominent son of the king was defecting from Israel under the fear of the Philistine power, was coming over to their side.
 And so they just walked into the camp and it all looked innocent enough to the Philistines and the first half acre entering the camp, the Scripture says, Jonathan slew twenty Philistines.

-And now having done that, we come to the list that follows the leader.
+Now having done that, we come to the list that follows the leader.
 And the first name, verse 14, to follow is Andrew, his brother.
 It's almost as if he had no identity of his own.
-He is a background-type person.
-Just to give you a little bit of background on him, because he was Peter's brother, we know that he was born where Peter was born, and that was in the village of Bethsaida.
+He is a background type person.
+Just to give you a little bit of background on him: Because he was Peter's brother, we know that he was born where Peter was born, and that was in the village of Bethsaida.
 That is indicated in John 1:44, Andrew was from Bethsaida and so was his brother Peter.

 So, Andrew and Peter meet Jesus.
 This is Andrew's first encounter.
 And we learn a little bit about him, a fisherman from Capernaum in Galilee who traveled all the way down the Jordan to hear John preach because he was living in the hope of the coming of Messiah.

-By the way, as a footnote.
-The account of calling them, which I just read you in Matthew 4, is also recorded in Luke 5.
+By the way, as a footnote, the account of calling them, which I just read you in Matthew 4, is also recorded in Luke 5.
 We studied it a little while back.
 And in Luke chapter 5 you have that story of the fishing and the Lord tells them where the fish are and they catch the fish and He calls them to follow Him.
 Well that's the day He called Andrew, Peter, and James and John.
-But interestingly enough in Luke's gospel, everybody is mentioned by Andrew.
+But interestingly enough in Luke's gospel, everybody is mentioned but Andrew.
 It mentions James, it mentions John, it mentions Peter, but not Andrew.
 For Luke, Andrew is a shadow, Andrew is obscure.
 We know he was there because it's a parallel account to the Matthew account.
 Matthew mentions Andrew, Luke does not.
 That gives us a little hint that Andrew is in the shadows.
-He's in the first group of four, but it's really Peter, James and John.
-Andrew's a little bit in the background, he's a background guy, is Andrew...devout Jew, looking for the Messiah, wanting to know and serve the true and living God, embracing the Lamb of God, the Lord Jesus Christ, having the incredible privilege, along with Peter, of spending a day, or a portion of a day with Him in personal fellowship.
-Andrew has a remarkable privilege.
+He's in the first group of four, but it's really Peter, James and John and Andrew's a little bit in the background.
+He's a background guy, is Andrew.
+Devout Jew, looking for the Messiah, wanting to know and serve the true and living God, embracing the Lamb of God, the Lord Jesus Christ, having the incredible privilege, along with Peter, of spending a day, or a portion of a day with Him in personal fellowship, Andrew has a remarkable privilege.

 The next time we see Andrew in John's gospel is in the sixth chapter.
 And the disciples have a dilemma here.
-There's a huge crowd, thousands and thousands of people gather, five thousand men which means another five thousand women and who knows two thousand children, maybe, huge crowd.
+There's a huge crowd.
+Thousands and thousands of people gather, five thousand men, which means another five thousand women and who knows ten thousand children, maybe, huge crowd.
 And they're hungry and verse 5, "Jesus lifted up His eyes and seeing a great multitude was coming to Him, said to Philip, 'Where are we going to buy bread that these may eat?'"
 And He was really testing him because there wasn't any place to buy bread, there weren't any supermarkets, there weren't any bakeries.
 There's no place to get this kind of bread for this kind of crowd.
-He was just testing him, He knew what He was going to do.
+He was just testing him.
+He knew what He was going to do.

-Philip didn't know what to do with him.
+Philip didn't know what to do with them.
 He was confused.
-Andrew was not confused when somebody wanted to see Jesus, he brought them to Jesus.
+Andrew was not confused.
+When somebody wanted to see Jesus, he brought them to Jesus.
 I mean, that's, I'm sure, what Andrew thought Jesus would want.
 Hadn't He come into the world to save sinners?
-Wouldn't Andrew have assumed that there wouldn't be anybody that Jesus wouldn't want to see?
+Wouldn't Andrew have assumed that there wouldn't be anybody Jesus wouldn't want to see?
 Wouldn't Andrew assume that somebody who wanted to see Jesus, Jesus wanted to see?

 That was Andrew.

 In the meantime he has had a golf course named after him.
-Some of you are saying...what?
+Some of you are saying, what?
 All golfers know that golf heaven is St. Andrews.
 It is interesting to play there.
-I have had that privilege.
+I’ve had that privilege.
 That town is named for Andrew.
 Andrew is the patron saint of Scotland.
 And they picked him for his openness and his humility and his faith.
-A Scot writes in tribute to Andrew, Daniel McClain(?), "Gathering together the traces of character found in Scripture, we have neither the writer of an epistle, nor the founder of a church, nor a leading figure in the apostolic age.
-But Andrew is simply an intimate disciple of Jesus Christ, ever anxious that others should know the spring of spiritual joy and share the blessing he so highly prized, a man of moderate endowment, scarcely redeemed his early promise, simple minded, sympathetic, without either dramatic power or heroic spirit, yet with that clinging confidence in Christ that brought him into the inner circle of the Twelve, a man of deep religious faith with little power or expression at first.
-Better suited...he writes...for the quiet walks of life than the stirring thoroughfares."
-Andrew is the Apostle of privilege life.
+A Scot writes in tribute to Andrew, Daniel McClain: "Gathering together the traces of character found in Scripture, we have neither the writer of an epistle, nor the founder of a church, nor a leading figure in the apostolic age.
+But Andrew is simply an intimate disciple of Jesus Christ, ever anxious that others should know the spring of spiritual joy and share the blessing he so highly prized, a man of moderate endowment, scarcely redeemed his early promise, simple minded, sympathetic, without either dramatic power or heroic spirit, yet with that clinging confidence in Christ that brought him into the inner circle of the twelve, a man of deep religious faith with a little power or expression at first.
+Better suited,” he writes, “for the quiet walks of life than the stirring thoroughfares."
+Andrew is the apostle of private life.

 And yet Andrew did become a preacher.
-That's what an Apostle did.
+That's what an apostle did.
 And he was given power later on to heal diseases and cast out demons because God can make much out of little.
 Andrew suffered, by the way, for his love to Christ.
 He suffered for his loyalty to the gospel.
-Tradition said that Andrew did a very dangerous thing, he led the wife of a provincial governor, a provincial Roman governor to Christ and this infuriated her husband.
-He demanded that his wife recant her devotion to Jesus Christ and she refused.
-And so that governor had Andrew crucified.
+Tradition said that Andrew did a very dangerous thing.
+He led the wife of a provincial governor, provincial Roman governor, to Christ and this infuriated her husband.
+He demanded that his wife recant her devotion to Jesus Christ and she refused, and so that governor had Andrew crucified.
 He had him crucified on an X-shaped cross.
 And whenever you see an X-shaped cross in church tradition, that's a St. Andrew's cross.
 It subsequently has been linked to him throughout church lore.
-He is said by the tradition to have been suspended on the cross in agony, excruciating agony for two days, constantly preaching the gospel of salvation to all who passed by for as long as he could speak...always bringing people to Christ.
+He is said by the tradition to have been suspended on the cross in agony, excruciating agony for two days, constantly preaching the gospel of salvation to all passed by...to all who passed by for as long as he could speak, always bringing people to Christ.

 And unlike Andrew, James was in the intimate three.
 He was there on the Mount of Transfiguration.
 He was there in the special place in the garden with the Lord praying.
 He was with that triumvirate that were intimate with Jesus, and yet we know so little about him.

-The best way to get a look at James is probably to note that Jesus gave them a name, He called them Boanerges, it means "Sons of thunder."
+The best way to get a look at James is probably to note that Jesus gave them a name.
+He called them Boanerges, Mark 3:17. it means "sons of thunder."
 Now when you call somebody a son of thunder, you are defining their personality in very vivid terms.
 This fits James, zealous, thunderous, passionate, fervent.
-He may well have been the New Testament counterpart of Jehu who said in the Old Testament, "Come see my zeal for the Lord," and then uprooted the house of Ahab and swept away Baal worshipers from the land.
+He may well have been the New Testament counterpart of Jehu, who said in the Old Testament, "Come see my zeal for the Lord," and then uprooted the house of Ahab and swept away Baal worshipers from the land.